 Even for low shedding breeds, hair control can be a maintenance issue.
 If you do fall head over heels with a dog who sheds, or there are some things you can do to manage the situation.

-- Regular brushing is the key — the hair will end up in your dog brush rather than on the carpet, the couch and your clothes.
-Ask your groomer or look up your dog’s breed in our dog breed guide to find the best type of brush or comb for your pup.
+- Regular brushing is the key—the hair will end up in your dog brush rather than on the carpet, the couch and your clothes.
+Ask your groomer or look up your dog’s breed to find the best type of brush or comb for your pup.

 - Vacuum your floors and furniture frequently, using a machine with a HEPA (high-efficiency particulate arresting) filter.
 Pet-specific vacuums can help trap allergens and capture loose dog hair from around your home.